xod-wow/LiteButtonAuras/README.md

 ## Show Highlights for Other Auras

+By default LiteButtonAuras only shows highlights when the name of the buff/debuff and the name of the action match.
+(Plus a special case for totems and guardians like monk statues.)

+Using the `/lba aura` command you can add extra auras that will highlight your abilities (for example, to show a debuff on the ability that triggers it).

 ```
 /lba aura list - list current extra aura mappings
 /lba aura show <auraSpellID> on <ability>